 Early socialization and training are effective tools to combat these displays of aggression.With that, Dachsundscando well with children too.
 Even then, we’d advise that you educate your childrennot toplay roughly with these dogs.

 Another area where you should be cautious concerns small pets.
 These creatures are prey to Dachshunds and can trigger their strong hunting instinct:

-  But they look so wholesome!
-That would be your first thought on seeing Dalmatians on our list of most aggressive dog breeds.
+But they look so wholesome is what many think when they see Dalmations on our list.
 After all, the Disney version didn’t seem at all threatening.
 We understand, but there’s something you might not know about Dalmatians.

 Additionally, Dalmatians need a lot of attention.
 If you deny them this, they might develop behavioral problems.
-Finally, provide these energetic dogs with a good place where they can lose some of their energy through exercise.
+Finally, provide these energetic dogs with a good place to shed excess energy through exercise.

-  Most rough and violent behavior that these mutts display presents in very predictable ways.
-For instance, your Chow Chow won’t like being around strangers.
+Your Chow Chow won’t like being around strangers.
 In addition to that, they won’t suffer other dogs, either.
-They also have a high prey drive; it can translate into aggression too.
+They also have a high prey drive that can translate into aggression too.
 Other than that, these dogs don’t have good peripheral visions.
-Therefore, startle them — and it won’t take much to do so — and they can act out!
+Therefore, startle them — and they can defend themselves!

 Simply put, your Chow Chow will require the right training protocol — and that too, at an early age.
 Strong guidance will bring out the mild-mannered pup that hides within this leonine breed.
 Lots of love and order produce a calm and well-adjusted Chow Chow.

 Two different breeds are collectively known as Cocker Spaniels:

 - The American Cocker Spaniel